BrahmVanH/ss-mech-svcs-gatsby/README.md

 ## Installation

 If you are interested in cloning and running this application on your local machine, please ensure you have the latest LTS Version of Node installed.
-Once the repo has been cloned, from the command line, navigate to the root of the project directory and enter `R npm install` .
+Once the repo has been cloned, from the command line, navigate to the root of the project directory and enter `$ npm install` .
 Once the dependencies have successfully been installed, you may `$ npm build` the application.
 For further usage instructions, see [link](#Usage).

 ## Usage

-After following the installation instructions [link](#Installation), enter `$ npm start` in the command line from the root of the project.
+After following the  [Installation](#Installation) instructions, enter `$ npm start` in the command line from the root of the project.
 The app will start on Port 8000.

 ## Credits